D-Thatcher/HybridCryptoSystem/README.md

 A library of functions built around PyCrypto that combines asymmetric encryption using a public key, with the symmetric encryption of files

 # Purpose
-The main motivation of symmetric encryption is its efficiency.
-While, the benefit of asymmetric encryption is that a different key is used to encrypt files (public key) than is used to decrypt them (private key).
+One of the benefits of symmetric encryption is its efficiency.
+Though, often we need to separate the key that is used to encrypt the files (public key) with the key used to decrypt them (private key).
+This feature is a property of asymmetric encryption, but notably decreases its performance.
 This suggests using a combination of which, wherein, one can issue a public key that can be used to encrypt a symmetric encryption key, which can then be securely transfered.
+Further, we can use a new symmetric encryption key each time, without requiring another handshake as the asymmetric key pair can remain the same.

 # Main Methods: